The Best Infant Car Seats of 2025

 How long can babies stay in an infant car seat?

-Infant car seats can be used from day one until your baby reaches the seat’s maximum height or weight limit (usually anywhere between 30-35 pounds, depending on the specifics of your seat).
+Infant car seats can be used from day one until your baby reaches the seat’s maximum height or weight limit: usually 30-32 inches and 30 pounds.

 While you can switch as early as you want, according to Taylor, “you must switch if ONE limit of the car seat is met,” she explains.
-This means that if your child falls within the height limits of your infant car seat but has outgrown the seat’s weight limit, it’s time to switch to a convertible car seat—and vice versa.
-Most babies outgrow their infant seat around one year of age, but it can also happen much sooner, depending on your baby’s growth.
-Let Us Help You Pick Your Next Car Seat is as helpful resource for making the infant-to-convertible switch.
+This means that if your child falls within the height limits of your infant car seat but has outgrown the seat’s weight limit (or vice versa), or meets the height and weight limits but whose head is closer than one inch from the top of the seat, it’s time to switch to a convertible car seat.
+Most babies outgrow their infant seat around one year of age and outgrow a seat by height long before weight, but it can also happen much sooner, depending on your baby’s growth.
+Let Us Help You Pick Your Next Car Seat is a helpful resource for making the infant-to-convertible switch.

 How to Choose a Safe Infant Car Seat